 This article offers readers a chance to review some of the vocational schools in the Jacksonville area that offer training for adults looking for career training.
 Then it focuses on three of the schools that offer them.

 In or near Jacksonville, vocational programs tend to be offered at community and 4-year colleges.
 These programs teach students the skills and knowledge they'll need to go into the workplace after finishing the program.
 Students can earn a certificate or an associate's degree.
 Some programs include hands-on instruction, and internships may be available.
 Programs may also ready students for certification.
 Often, these programs are flexible, allowing students to attend class around family or work commitments.

-Two vocational schools and some of their available programs are outlined below.
+Three vocational schools and some of their available programs are outlined below.
 The table provides some helpful information about each of these institutions.